jguerrerovid/vidsigner_documentation/docs/0-vidchain.md

 # VIDchain

 VIDchain is a product of [Validated ID](https://www.validatedid.com/), a Spanish Qualified Trust Service Provider, providing Self-Sovereign Identity (SSI) and related services.
 SSI is a rather new concept for managing digital identities with the main goal to return the control over identity data back to the users.
-If you are interested in further explore SSI and its potential please checkout our [SSI Whitepaper](https://www.validatedid.com/vidchain).
+If you are interested in further explore SSI and its potential please check out our [SSI Whitepaper](https://www.validatedid.com/vidchain).

 The purpose of this documentation is twofold starting with first, a presentation of a general description and additionally a detailed description about the components.
 Second, integration guides are presented mainly for software architects and developers that aim to integrate VIDchain components into their systems.

 ## Main Features

-To underline the advantages of using VIDchain as SSI services provider, we list following the main features of our services.
+To highlight the advantages of using VIDchain as SSI services provider, we list following the main features of our services.

-- user is in control over their own identity data
+- By using our services including the identity wallet, users are in **full control over their own identity data**.
-- passwordless SSI authentication flow
+- Our provides services are **fully GDPR-compliant**.
+By utilizing our services, customers will not have to worry about GDPR compliance.
-- integration with SSI on your **web**, **webapp** or **mobile app**
+- SSI vendors often depend on a distributed ledger (DL) or blockchain network.
+VIDchain offers flexibility by **being fully ledger agnostic**.
+In fact, VIDchain services can operate even without DL or blockchain but nevertheless, VIDchain is integrated with several DLTs.
-- managing credentials such as **issue** any kind of **verifiable credentials** to your users
+- VIDchain offers a **passwordless authentication flow**, which increases not only the user-experience but also the security since users tend to resuse username-password combinations or use-easy-to-guess passwords.
-- easily **request** credentials to your users, either to authenticate or authorize them
+- VIDchain services can be **integrated and used on different platforms** such as in the web or on a webapp or mobile app.
-- adding legal value on top of VC credentials
+- VIDchain offers a service to **manage and handle credentials including, creating, signing, issuing, storing, revoking, exchanging and presenting verifiable credentials**.
-- legal binding to users
+- VIDchain **binds legal entities to verifiable credentials**.
+Legal entities such as natural and legal persons are often represented by X509 certificates.
+This binding is achieved by our so-called eIDAS bridge.
+By sealing the verifiable credential with a qualified certificate, also **legal value is added to the verifiable credential** and can be verified afterwards.
-- creating credentials from digital certificates (X509 certificates)
+- Users might own a personal certificate containing the users' attributes.
+VIDchain offers a service to **transform a X509 certificate into a valid verifiable credential**.

 ## Components Overview

 VIDchain is composed of different building blocks depicted in the architecture figure and listed below:

-- **VIDchain API**, the public API of VIDchain used for various actions.
+- [VIDchain API](1-Components/0-vidchain-api.md), the public API of VIDchain used for various actions.
-- **VIDwallet**, an app for users to hold W3C Verifiable Credentials (VC) and generate and manage user DIDs.
+- [VIDwallet](1-Components/1-vidconnect.md), an app for users to hold W3C Verifiable Credentials (VC) and generate and manage user DIDs.
 - **VIDcredentials**, a library that is used for creating, signing and verifying verifiable credentials, including schema and revocation management.
 - **VIDconnect**, an OpenID Connect provider that is able to perform DID authentication. **DID SIOP library**, a Typescript library that you can use from your app to exchange credentials with the VIDwallet.
 - **VIDcredentials**, a service that allows VC management (request and sending credentials).